torik42/YaLafi/README.md

   not necessary.
 - The option `g:vimtex_grammar_vlty.server = 'my'` usually results in faster checks for small to medium LaTeX files.
+  When one uses the LanguageTool server, speed also benefits from its internal sentence caching.
 - By default, the vlty compiler passes names of all necessary LaTeX packages to YaLafi, which may result in annoying warnings.
   In multi-file projects, these are suppressed by `--packages "*"` that simply